 Using LPG may also increase energy security as it may be available domestically or, if it’s imported, may diversify a country’s fossil fuel sources.

-The initial infrastructure costs required to expand the sales of LPG in the transport sector, are mainly determined by the investment costs of the LPG refueling infrastructure.
+expand the sales of LPG in the transport sector, are mainly determined

 In Europe the purchase cost for an LPG vehicle is estimated to be € 1.500 to € 2.500 higher than for a comparable fossil fuel powered car (Roeterdink et al, 2010).
 However, fuel costs are considerably lower .
 In 2008 the average price for LPG was estimated to be only about half the price of gasoline.
 Most of the price difference in Europe is due to lower fuel taxes.